Updated 23 September 2020

 Volunteering and station adopters

-Given the social distancing challenges on our rail network, many of the usual station adoption/friends activities continue to be paused for the time being.
+Given the social distancing challenges on our rail network, many of the usual station adoption/friends activities continue to be paused or scaled down.
 The exceptions are where groups are given express permission from train operators that small numbers of volunteers may visit specific stations at certain, quiet times, while maintaining social distancing rules.
 Please continue to be aware that train operators have a lot of challenges at the moment and they are trying to balance government rules alongside competing needs.

 If you are given permission to resume activities, make sure you: